Tuesday, December 6, 2016

 “Altos, sopranos, tenors, and basses!
 Every angel, focus!”
 Comfort said, as he directed the Hallelujah Choir and Angel Orchestra.

 “The musicians can join in during the second verse.
 The first time should be a cappella,” Joy said.
 She handed out the music while she admired the strings, woodwinds, brass, and percussion sections.
 However, most of the musicians played harps and trumpets.
-After the angel orchestra had a minute to review the song, they stood at their tallest with instruments ready.
+After the Angel Orchestra had a minute to review the song, they stood at their tallest with instruments ready.

 “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests,” the Hallelujah Choir sang.
 Comfort got chills listening to the song.